Illner/SATSolver/README.md

 ### DecisionHeuristic ###
 1 - first literal, which is found, is used (**DEFAULT**)

-2 - literal is picked randomly
+2 - literal is picked randomly (all pickable literals have same weights)